automl/auto-sklearn/master/_sources/faq.rst.txt

 scikit-learn uses two modes of parallelizing computations:

 1. By using joblib to distribute independent function calls on multiple cores.
-2. By using lower level libraries such as OpenML and numpy to distribute more fine-grained computation.
+2. By using lower level libraries such as OpenMP and numpy to distribute more fine-grained computation.

 This means that Auto-sklearn can use more resources than expected by the user.
 For technical